-A hamartoma is a non-cancerous tumour.
-The tumour cells in a hamartoma look similar to normal cells.
-However, unlike normal cells, the cells in a hamartoma are disorganized and serve no functional for the organ involved.
+A hamartoma is a non-cancerous type of tumour.
+The cells in this type of tumour look similar to normal cells.
+However, unlike normal, healthy cells, the cells in this tumour are disorganized and serve no functional for the organ involved.
 A hamartoma can be made up of one type of cell or several different types of cells.

 A hamartoma can develop anywhere in the body.
 Hamartomas are more common in these areas of the body: